rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 [`deprecated` attribute]: https://doc.rust-lang.org/reference/attributes/diagnostics.html#the-deprecated-attribute

-## -Zforce-unstable-if-unmarked
+## -Z force-unstable-if-unmarked

-The `-Zforce-unstable-if-unmarked` flag has a variety of purposes to help enforce that the correct crates are marked as unstable.
+The `-Z force-unstable-if-unmarked` flag has a variety of purposes to help enforce that the correct crates are marked as unstable.
 It was introduced primarily to allow rustc and the standard library to link to arbitrary crates on crates.io which do not themselves use `staged_api`. `rustc` also relies on